Vonng/pigsty/docs/PARAM.md

 name: `repo_remove`, type: `bool`, level: `G/A`

-remove existing upstream repo
+remove existing upstream repo, default value: `true`

-default value: `true`
+If you want to keep existing upstream repo, set this value to `false`.